Electricity - What is it?

 What is magnetism?

-Magnetism is a type of attractive or repulsive force that acts up to certain distance.
+Magnetism is a type of attractive or repulsive force that acts up to certain distance at the speed of light.
 The distance up to which this attractive or repulsive force acts is called a "magnetic field".
 Magnetism is caused by the moving electric charges (especially electrons).
 When two magnetic materials are placed close to each other, they experience an attractive or repulsive force.

 What is the relationship between electricity and magnetism?

-In the early days scientists believed that, electricity and magnetism are two uniquely, separate forces.
+In the early days scientists believed that, thet were two uniquely, separate forces.
 However, James Clerk Maxwell proved these two separate were actually interrelated forces.

 In 1820, Hans Christian Orsted observed a surprising thing, when he switched on the battery from which the electric current is flowing, the compass needle moved away from the point north.
 After this experiment, he concluded that, the electric current flowing through the wire produces a magnetic field.